What is Liver Health?

-Liver health is critical to your wellbeing.
-If your liver is overloaded, you may be suffering from low energy levels, since even more of your body’s energy is being devoted to detoxification.
+Liver health is critical to our wellbeing.
+If our liver is overloaded, we may be suffering from low energy levels, since even more of our body’s energy is being devoted to detoxification.
 That leaves very little energy for other body processes.
-Supporting your liver will help your energy levels soar to new heights.
+Supporting liver will help energy levels soar to new heights.

 What dietary factors are important to Liver Health?

 To promote liver health, avoid putting undue stress on the liver.
 Don’t smoke; drink little or no alcohol; and do your best to avoid harmful chemicals especially cleaning solvents and pesticides.
 The most important dietary guidelines for supporting good liver function are also those that support good general health: avoid saturated fats, refined sugar, and alcohol; drink at least 48 ounces of water each day; and consume plenty of vegetables and legumes for their high fiber and nutrient content.

 Certain foods are particularly helpful because they contain the nutrients your body needs to produce and activate the dozens of enzymes involved in the various phases of detoxification.
 Such foods include:

 • Garlic, legumes, onions, eggs, and other foods with a high sulfur content.

 • Good sources of water-soluble fibers, such as pears, oat bran, apples, and legumes

 • Cabbage-family vegetables, especially broccoli, Brussels sprouts, and cabbage.

 • Artichokes, beets, carrots, dandelion greens, and many herbs and spices such as turmeric, cinnamon, and licorice.